 The Attorney General may conduct an investigation and bring a civil action upon an alleged failure by a person to comply with the requirements of the statute.
 Ohio Rev. Code § 1349.19(I).
-No other penalty is specified in the statute.
+If a violation of these statutes is found then civil penalties that are imposed are: